hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 -------------------------
 .center[![:scale 100%](images/consul_L7_routing.png)]

-Layer 7 traffic management allows operators to divide L7 traffic between different subsets of service instances when using Connect.

-There are many ways you may wish to carve up a single datacenter's pool of services beyond simply returning all healthy instances for load balancing:

 * Canary testing
 * A/B tests
 * Blue/Green deploys

+???
+Layer 7 traffic management allows operators to divide L7 traffic between different subsets of service instances when using Connect.

+There are many ways you may wish to carve up a single datacenter's pool of services beyond simply returning all healthy instances for load balancing.

 ---
 name: Segmentation-Mesh-Gateways
 class: img-right compact